KKPR-FM

-KKPR-FM (98.9 FM) is a radio station broadcasting a classic hits format.
+KKPR-FM (98.9 MHz) is a radio station broadcasting a classic hits format.
 Licensed to Kearney, Nebraska, United States, the station serves the Grand Island-Kearney area.
 The station is currently owned by Flood Communications Tri-Cities, L.L.C.

 The station launched in November 1962 as KRNY-FM.

 On April 1, 2022, KKPR-FM rebranded as "98.9 The Vibe".